by Ben Johnson

-Brodie's last crime and ultimate downfall was an armed raid on His Majesty's Excise Office in Chessel's Court, on the Canongate.
+Brodie’s last crime and ultimate downfall was an armed raid on His Majesty’s Excise Office in Chessel’s Court, on the Canongate.
 Although Brodie had planned the burglary himself, things went disastrously wrong.
-Ainslie was caught and immediately turned King's Evidence on the rest of the gang.
+Ainslie and Brown were caught and turned King’s Evidence on the rest of the gang.
 Brodie escaped to the Netherlands, but was arrested in Amsterdam and returned to Edinburgh for trial.

 The trial started on 27 August 1788, however little hard evidence could be found to incriminate Brodie.
 That was, until a search of his house revealed the tools of his illicit trade.
 The jury found both Brodie and Smith guilty and their execution was set for 1 October 1788.

 Brodie was hanged at the Tolbooth with his accomplice George Smith, the demon grocer.
 However, Brodie’s story does not quite end there.
 He had bribed the hangman to ignore a steel collar he was wearing with the hope this would defeat the noose!
 But despite the arrangement he made to have his body quickly removed following the hanging, he could not be revived.